MENU

 Motorcycles / Mopeds / Scooters

-Motorcycles, motorbikes, mopeds, and motorized scooters are defined as motor vehicles for the purposes of these regulations.
+Motorcycles, motorbikes, and mopeds are defined as motor vehicles for the purposes of these regulations.
 Due to their flammable nature, none of these vehicles or any other gas engine vehicle is permitted inside a residence hall or school building.
+In addition, any unregistered, non UL-Approved/UL-Listed Motorized Microbility Transportation Device (MMTD) is not permitted inside a any university buildings.
 Any vehicle found indoors will be removed at the owner's expense.

 Motorcycle parking is limited to areas designated across campus as MC parking only (view listing of MC lots).